-Map 1: MORE case study cities in the context of the TEN-T network .
-8 Figure 1a: MORE project's work-package structure .
-9 Figure 1b: Overview of WP2 10 Table 1a: Data collection and analysis: overview of partners' and contributors' role 28 Table 1b: WP2 city workshops: overview 29 Figure 2: Mapping exercise 30 Table 2: Coding method 31 Table 3: City portraits' authors: overview 32 Table 4: Data collection and analysis: overview of partners' and contributors' role 34 Figure 3: Visualisation of street space contestation across the five MORE cities 35 Table 5.
-Motivations for street space contestation 36 Table 6: Selective overview of street space contesters - both containers and expanders 42 Table 7: Modes of participation to decision-making and public deliberation 50 Table 8: Comparing cross-city findings with those from the literature review 52 Table 9: Main policy documents published at EU level about UVARs 56 Table 10: Policies developed/impacted as a result of contestation 60
+Map 1: MORE case study cities in the context of the TEN-T network Figure 1a: MORE project's work-package structure 9 0 Table 1a: Data collection and analysis: overview of partners' and contributors' role 3 32 Figure 2: Mapping exercise 3 3 Table 2: Coding method 3 4 Table 3: City portraits' authors: overview 5 Table 4: Data collection and analysis: overview of partners' and contributors' role 3 Figure 3: Visualisation of street space contestation across the five MORE cities 3 8 Table 5.
+Motivations for street space contestation 3 9 Table 6: Selective overview of street space contesters - both containers and expanders4 7 Table 7: Modes of participation to decision-making and public deliberation 5 6 Table 8: Comparing cross-city findings with those from the literature review 5 9 Table 9: Main policy documents published at EU level about UVARs 2 Table 10: Policies developed/impacted as a result of contestation 7

-The development of new, alternative, diverse road uses challenges existing forms of allocating space1 on urban road networks.
+The development of new, alternative, diverse road uses challenges existing forms of allocating space on urban road networks.
 The focus on single transport modes or user groups when designing and managing road space neglects the critical role of the road network in urban life.
 A wide variety of interactions take place in urban roads and enabling traffic is not their sole purpose.
 A wider range of users such as motorists, pedestrians, cyclists, public transport, delivery operators, etc. increasingly challenge this one-dimensional approach to designing and managing the urban road network.
 They actively support the development of alternative road uses, such as recreational activities, as well as a multidimensional approach that considers health, climate change, urban planning or economic development issues.

 Nevertheless, different actors and stakeholders hold differing views on how space should be allocated across different transport modes and non-transport activities.
 These differing views are made material through the claims that are made by a wide range of stakeholders about the allocation and use of road space.
 What are these claims about?
 How are they mobilized?
-To what extent are these claims channelled by formal consultation processes?
+To what extent are these claims channeled by formal consultation processes?
 What similarities can be found across cities?
 How are these views represented at EU level?
 While some actors may promote the shift from roads as traffic-enabling infrastructure to a multifunctional urban asset, others resist this transformation.

 By purposefully using the notion of contestation, this report assumes that claims about the future of roads' functions and uses contribute to reshaping the politics of space allocation as well as the ability of existing institutional arrangements and policy processes to accommodate such claims.
-It contributes to the work done in the MORE project2 by providing an analysis of the politics of road space allocation.
-It complements the analysis done on the organizational, institutional and political (D2.1, Halpern & McArthur 2019) as well as the regulatory (D2.2, Morgan, 2020) dimensions of road space allocation.
+It contributes to the work done in the MORE project by providing an analysis of the politics of road space allocation.
+It complements the analysis done on the organizational, institutional and political (D2.1, Halpern & McArthur 2022) as well as the regulatory (D2.2, Morgan, 2021) dimensions of road space allocation.
 A brief reminder of the MORE project is introduced in the following paragraphs, followed by a presentation of this report's main objectives.